mojaloop/ml-operator/README.md

 ### `v1.0`

-- [ ] Slack notification about an patched image version available
+- [x] Slack notification about an patched image version available
-- [ ] Standalone service for watching Docker Hub for new tags for a given set of images
+- [x] Standalone service for watching Docker Hub for new tags for a given set of images
+- [ ] available on mojaloop/helm

 ### `v1.1`